Lead generation surveys are a brilliant tool for B2B businesses. They can work wonders if you use the right set of strategies.

 Here are some of the questions that you can ask in the lead generation survey to understand their pain points:

-“What are the challenges which you face regularly that stops your business from achieving its goals?”
+- “What are the challenges which you face regularly that stop your business from achieving its goals?”

 After you understand your lead’s pain points, you can come up with content that is relevant to this.